webver/autoware_reference_design/docs/System-Requirements/Overall-Specification/Parity-Requirements/index.md

 ## Importance of the parity in the verification of autonomous driving systems

 One of the most important points in the verification process of the autonomous driving system is the guaranteed level of the parity between the edge (onboard) and the cloud (CI /CD) environment.
-Various types of the parity and the information that is useful in the verification planning taking the parity into consideration　are explained.
+Various types of the parity and the information that is useful in the verification architecture taking the parity into consideration　are explained.

 ## Parity types